cheeeeeeeeeen/RoR2-ClassicItems/README.md

 ## Changelog

 **2.2.2**
+- Allow Imp Overlords spawned from Artifact of origin to drop a Pearl or Irradiant Pearl.
 - Fix the Imps from Origin of a bug that apparently gives them an Equipment.
 - Add more config options for Artifact of origin.
 - Reduced the default values for the config as they are too powerful.